-In the following stage, the binary relations defined by $aHb_i$ are identified, where a represents the alternatives evaluation method and $b_i$ the limit profile between layers.
-Five steps are conducted, namely (1) determination of the partial concordance index, (2) identification of the global concordance index, (3) calculation of the discordance index, (4) determination of the credibility index, and (5) identification of the cut-off level $\lambda$ .
+In the following stage, the binary relations defined by aHb_i are identified, where a represents the alternatives evaluation method and b_i the limit profile between layers.
+Five steps are conducted, namely (1) determination of the partial concordance index, (2) identification of the global concordance index, (3) calculation of the discordance index, (4) determination of the credibility index, and (5) identification of the relations of preference from the determination of the cut-off level λ .